A Pitch for Sustainability

 “Among them, Swift Health Food has expressed interest.
 There is definitely potential here as the Singapore market is projected to grow by 28 per cent over the next few years, and we do have a good product that is comparable to the 38 brands we saw on supermarket shelves here.”

-For Freedom Cups, the YSE winner from Singapore, it is a case of third time lucky after previous attempts in 2012 and 2015.
+For Freedom Cups, the YSE winner from Singapore, it is a case of second time lucky.
+They participated first in 2015 and then again in 2017.
 Freedom Cups helps women who lack access to sanitation facilities and products.

 Says Vanessa Paranjothy, 28: “When we first took part, we just had an idea.
 This time around, we were armed with a functioning and sustainable social business.
 We are thrilled to receive the grant that will definitely help to scale up our business and help underprivileged women around the world.